Civil and Systems Engineering

 * Select a math course according to your level of preparation as indicated by AP/IB/GCE or other exam score and/or the JHU Math Placement Process result.
 See your placement recommendations in the placement site in Canvas after you complete the process.

-** To learn more about the major, we recommend taking EN.560.100 Civilization Engineered: Structures and Systems or EN.560.101 Civilization Engineered: Data-Driven Solutions for Communities–these classes explores the role of engineers in designing, building, and maintaining the built environment to meet the needs of society.
+*** To learn more about the major, we recommend taking EN.560.100 Civilization Engineered: Structures and Systems or EN.560.101 Civilization Engineered: Data-Driven Solutions for Communities–these classes explore the role of engineers in designing, building, and maintaining the built environment to meet the needs of society.
 In EN.560.100 we learn about the technical and social origins of the structures and infrastructure systems we use today, and how those structures and systems may be improved for greater sustainability, resilience, and equity.
 In EN.560.101, we explore the ways that our fields are changing to incorporate data analytics and mathematical decision-making to improve the operation of our infrastructure systems.
-These classes are hands-on, draws majors from inside and outside of CaSE, and are lots of fun!
+These classes are hands-on, draw majors from inside and outside of CaSE, and are lots of fun!